I think many of us get into a routine when it comes to going to…

 There are several options from the pass as well.
 Hike up the shoulder of Mount Kidd (do it!) or if you’re into backpacking you could hike down to the beautiful Ribbon Lakes for the night.
 Guinn Pass is a hard hike and a long one but it’s never very busy since most hikers head for Lillian and Galatea Lakes instead.

-All told it’s 17 kilometres return to Guinn Pass but add another 1.5 kilometres if you decide to hike to the summit of the shoulder of Mount Kidd.
+All told it’s 17 km return to Guinn Pass but add another 1.5 km if you decide to hike to the summit of the shoulder of Mount Kidd.

 The total elevation gain is a hefty 3000 feet to the pass, and 3500 feet to the summit of Mount Kidd’s shoulder.

 Note: The road to the Cameron Lake trailhead will probably reopen in 2021.
 For now you can do and out and back hike starting from Cameron Falls at the Waterton townsite.
 Or ride a bike to the trailhead on the closed road.
 Neither are great options but at least they are possible.

 The marvelous and varied Carthew-Alderson trail is a one way hike – providing you take the shuttle.
 The trail takes you 20.1 km past mountain lakes and glaciers, over desolate high mountain passes and along slopes that are redder than anything you’ve probably hiked on before.